 We empower our staff to organise their own year group curriculum under the guidance of our subject leader.
 Staff develop year group specific long-term curriculum maps which identify when the different topics will be taught across the academic year.
 Our themes and topics begin with and enquiry question and are progressive throughout the whole school Geography curriculum.
 For example Year 1 study our school and local area with a focus on investigating how we can improve our local area, Year 2 study the Liverpool city centre and use OS maps to plan a visit for a tourist, Year 3 investigate land use on Norris Green, Year 4 study settlements across Merseyside, while Year 5 investigate the topographical maps of the UK.

 At Leamington we aim to design every lesson to be memorable and immersive and believe the best way of teaching children are through experiences.
-For example, recently, the whole school took part in rapping workshops which focused on environmental issues such as:
+For example, recently, the whole school took part in Well Being Wednesday Earth Day 2023, which focused on environmental issues such as:

 - Single use plastics in the oceans,